mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 ## `@mlx/ga`

-In the repository [mlx-ga-demo](https://github.com/mgechev/mlx-ga-demo), there's code which shows how this module can be used.
+In the repository [mlx-ga-demo](https://github.com/mgechev/mlx-ga-demo)<sup>[11]</sup>, there's an example which shows how this module can be used.
 Here's the main file which illustrates the module's API:

 ```ts
 const { fetch } = require('@mlx/ga');